iamdudeman/sola-game-engine/README.md

 -----------------------------------------------------------------------------------------------------------------------

 ## TODO List
-* ColliderComponent
-  * Ability to add offset for colliders
-  * Ability to ignore certain collision types
-    * Tiles may be collidable but if they don't move at all don't check for collisions with each other
-  * Consider using a constructor instead of static methods
-  * Confirm if Bounding rect works correctly for ColliderComponent
 * Assets
   * Consider adding JsonAsset and JsonAssetLoader
   * Consider implementing generic SpriteSheetAssetLoader and generic FontAssetLoader utilizing platform specific